vurvco/dada-photo-booth/camera/README.md

 - Start the server in the [server](../server) directory.
 - Run `npm start` in this (`camera`) directory.
 - Once a face is detected, press the `spacebar` to capture the image.

+## Developing

+- After Electron app is running, press `h` key for server health check, the output of which will appear in the server's console logs.